About Circle of Parents: Program Model

 - A trained group facilitator and parent leader facilitate the support groups.

-- Open groups meet weekly and are offered at no cost to any participant.
+- Open groups meet regularly (weekly, bi-weekly, monthly) and are offered at no cost to any participant.

 - Driven by parent need and feasibility, a no-cost children’s program is available; if not possible, then quality childcare is provided.